react-bootcamp/react-101/instructions/1-your-first-component.md

 }
 ```

-It's the new official way to define stateful components, therefore, it will be used everywhere in the workshop.
+It's the new official way to define stateful components, therefore, **it will be used everywhere in the workshop**.

 ## Functional component